 - 1 tbsp salt (non-iodized)

 - Heat milk to 90F (32C).
-Stir in the culture and maintain temperature for 90 minutes.
+Stir in the culture and maintain the temperature for 90 minutes.

 - Stir in calcium chloride, then the rennet, mixing thoroughly.

-- Maintain heat and let the milk rest for 45 min to set the curd.
+- Maintain the heat at 90F and let the milk rest for 45 min to set the curd.

 - When the curds show a clean break, cut the curds into 1/2″ cubes.

-- Once you have reached 110 F, maintain the temperature and continue stirring every 5 minutes for another 30 minutes, so the curds have been cooked for a total of 1 hour.
+- Once you have reached 110 F, maintain the temperature and continue stirring every 5 minutes for another 30 minutes.
+The curds will have cooked for a total of 1 hour.